Billy Talent III

+Background

+A demo version of one of the album's songs, "Turn Your Back", was released as a single in September 2008 and featured the band members of Anti-Flag.
+The first legitimate single from Billy Talent III is "Rusted from the Rain", which premiered May 17, 2009 on Triple J. The album version of "Turn Your Back" does not include Anti-Flag's vocals, as the single version does.

 The second single from the album, "Devil on My Shoulder" was released on August 26, 2009.

 A promotional website located at billytalent3.com was launched to showcase the making of the album.
 Part of the promotion also included the Billy Talent Widget which allowed listeners to become the "Ultimate Billy Talent Fan".
 The widget rewarded users with rare tracks, videos, pictures and interviews as fans "level up" their widgets.

-On June 8, 2009, the band announced on their website, the release of a special deluxe edition of the album, entitled Billy Talent III: Guitar Villain Edition.
-The special edition includes a second disc of the album, with the guitar tracks removed so fans can play along.
-This edition includes also 4 additional demo songs, as well as guitar tabs for the whole album transcribed on 2 full size posters.
+On June 8, 2009, the band announced the release of a special deluxe edition of the album, entitled Billy Talent III: Guitar Villain Edition.
+The special edition featured a second disc of the album, without the inclusion of guitar (referred to as "Guitar Villain Tracks"), plus guitar tabs of the entire album transcribed on two full-size posters, for fans to play along to.
+Along with this guitar-less version, the disc is concluded with four additional demos.

 The band embarked on a supporting tour on February 21, 2009, starting with an Australian first leg.

-In April 2010, the album won a Juno Award for best rock album of the year.
-Despite the commercial success, Billy Talent III received mixed to negative reviews.
-On Metacritic, the album earned a score of 45/100, which means "Mixed or average reviews" based on 7 critics; one review being negative and the other six being mixed.